 - your neck, to listen for sounds from any blockages of the arteries

 - your heart, for abnormal rhythm or heart disease

-Even if the physical symptoms of a stroke are obvious, brain imaging should also be carried out within the first 24 hours to determine:
+Even if the physical symptoms of a stroke are obvious, brain imaging should be carried out within the first 24 hours to determine:

 - whether the stroke has been caused by a blocked artery or burst blood vessel

 - which part of the brain has been affected

 - the risk of a transient ischaemic attack (TIA)

 Different treatment is required for each type of stroke, so a rapid diagnosis will make treatment more straightforward.

 - a computer tomography (CT) scan, which is like an x-ray but uses multiple images to build up a more detailed, three-dimensional picture of your brain